Converting “Audible” audiobooks to MP3

 Are you having troubles with Audible books in the aa format?
 Generally, audio books purchased from Audible are in .aa format with Audible’s DRM protection, which not only prevents you from sharing the music file to others, but also limits transferring of the music files to other computer or devices like Creative Zen, Zune, PSP, BlackBerry, as well as common MP3 players.

 Is there any way to resolve this issue?
 Ideally, just remove the DRM from Audible Books and convert them into MP3 format, then the files can be copied anywhere.

-To do this, you can get DRM Media Converter, an all-in-one audio / video DRM remover and converter program.
+To do this, you can get DRM Media Converter, an all-in-one audio/video DRM remover, and a converter program.
 With it, you can simply strip DRM from Audible AA/AAX audiobook and convert AA/AAX to MP3 without losing any quality.
-What’s more, it can also remove DRM protection from any video or music files downloaded or purchased from iTunes, Zune MarketPlace, Rhapsody, Spiralfrog, MusicGiants, eMusic, Puretracks and more.
+What’s more, it can also remove DRM protection from any video or music files downloaded or purchased from iTunes, Zune Marketplace, Rhapsody, Spiralfrog, MusicGiants, eMusic, Puretracks, and more.
 After the conversion, you can even directly transfer the converted MP3 files to portable devices.

 Now download Audible drm removal and follow the guide below to convert Audible AA to MP3.

 How to Remove DRM from Audible Audiobooks and convert AA/AAX to MP3?

 Step 1.
 Launch Audible DRM Removal and import audio books

 After downloading the program, just install and launch it on your computer.
 Then you can click Add button to select and import your Audible audiobooks into the program, or just directly drag and drop the target files to the software window.